PSY 101 COURSE INFORMATION (SYLLABUS)

 Put very simply, cheating will not be tolerated, and this pertains to cheating in class, in the Psychology Learning Center, or in any manner related to testing and attendance.
 Our brief academic honesty policy page explains the details.

-All electronic devices in the classroom or Learning Center, such as cell phones, pagers, laptop computers, etc. must be kept silent.
+All electronic devices in the classroom or Learning Center, such as cell phones, pagers, laptop computers, smart watches, etc. must be kept silent.
 If the device cannot operate silently, it must be turned off or left outside.
 In addition, such devices are not allowed to be readily accessible, turned on, or used during testing, and all earpieces and headphones must be removed during testing.
 "During testing" includes any time you are in the testing room of the learning center.
 Your instructor may impose additional prohibitions.